 After your Nuclear Medicine scan, you will be taken to the recovery area.
-You will be asked to lay flat with your right leg straight for 1 to 4 hours.
-Once you are able to safely sit-up, the catheter in your bladder will be removed.
+You will be asked to lie flat with your right leg straight for 1 to 4 hours.
+Once you are able to safely sit up, the catheter in your bladder will be removed.
 You will be in the recovery area for 3 to 4 hours before you go home.
 Your family and friends can be with you during this time.Back to top

 Preparing for Your SIRT Treatment

-A few weeks after your mapping procedure, you will have your SIRT treatment.
-The preparation for your SIRT treatment will be almost the same as the preparation for your SIRT mapping procedure.
-Please follow the instructions in the “Before Your SIRT Mapping Procedure” section above, as well as the additional instructions below.
+A few weeks after your mapping arteriogram procedure, you will have your SIRT treatment.
+The preparation for your SIRT treatment will be almost the same as the preparation for your mapping arteriogram.
+Please follow the instructions in the “Before Your Mapping Arteriogram” section above, as well as the additional instructions below.

 You will need to have a blood test before you have your SIRT treatment to test your liver function.
-Your nurse will arrange this for you before your procedure.
+Your nurse will arrange this for you before your treatement.